osiell/oerplib/doc/source/tutorials.rst

     >>> database_id = oerp.db.create('super_admin_passwd', 'test_db', False, 'fr_FR', 'admin')

-The creation process may take some time on the `OpenERP` server, and you have to wait before using the new database.
+The creation process may take some time on the server, and you have to wait before using the new database.
 The state of the creation process is returned by the
 :func:`get_progress <oerplib.service.db.DB.get_progress>` method::